Pictures & details about art.

 Dave shapes concrete with his hands and a spoon.

-The eyes, nose, and mouth feature polished stainless steel pieces shaped in his tool shop.
+The eyes, nose, and mouth are polished stainless steel pieces cut and shaped by him.

-This item is HEAVY since it’s made from concrete.
-It will require a sturdy mounting method.
+It is HEAVY since it’s made from concrete.
+It requires a sturdy mounting method.

 Dimensions: 12.5″ high, 5.5″ wide, about 2.5″ depth